 The good news is that even some foods we think of as treats, such as dark chocolate, are beneficial to hearing health.
 Age-related hearing loss has been linked to zinc deficiencies, and zinc is an ingredient in dark chocolate.
 Any foods containing zinc will do, so if you don’t care for dark chocolate, eat some oysters instead!

 Extreme noise exposure can trigger the generation of damaging free radicals which are linked to the demise of inner ear hair cells.
 Antioxidants and folic acid can help protect against tissue damage from free radicals.
 Common foods that are rich in both antioxidants and folic acid are nuts, eggs, spinach and asparagus.

-The omega 3 fats and vitamin D found in some types of fish, such as salmon and trout, have been shown prevent age-related hearing difficulties in scientific studies..
-Other good omega 3 fats and vitamin D choices are the anchovies on your pizza and the cans of tuna most likely sitting in your pantry.
+The omega-3 fats and vitamin D found in some types of fish, such as salmon and trout, have been shown to prevent age-related hearing difficulties in scientific studies..
+Other good omega-3 fats and vitamin D choices are the anchovies on your pizza and the cans of tuna most likely sitting in your pantry.
 Eaten two times per week, any one of these have a good chance of helping you hear better later in life.

 Nowadays we can help our children lessen future hearing damage with a few basic foods we probably have in our home’s kitchen.
 Just add some of these suggestions to the grocery list next to carrots for better eyesight.